volkerschulz/CliLogger/README.md

 Output errors, warnings, success or debug messages to ANSI terminal (color coded) or to dedicated log files (plain text).
 Automatically add timestamps and / or prefixes.

 ## Installation
-The recommended way to install FileCache is through [Composer](https://getcomposer.org/).
+The recommended way to install CliLogger is through [Composer](https://getcomposer.org/).
 ```bash
 composer require volkerschulz/cli-logger